All Episodes

 Yeah, you're probably right.

-But intellect is the thing.
+But here's the thing.

-Good, I'm sorry.
+I'm sorry.

 Common sense.

-Chemical engineer, but you know, you you don't have enough common sense to save enough money so you can survive.
+That just means you can be smart at something, chemical engineer, but you don't have enough common sense to save enough money so you can survive.

 We all know folks like that.

-And ultimately, what Karen has given us, if if common sense is a very nebulous term and very eye of the beholder kind of thing, the way we win in 2012 is making less government and stopping wasteful Washington spending and being serious about national security, making the things we Republicans, we conservatives want to do, making those things look like and seem like common sense to independent voters.
+And ultimately, what Karen has given us, if common sense is a very nebulous term and very eye of the beholder kind of thing, the way we win in 2012 is making less government and stopping wasteful Washington spending and being serious about national security, making the things we Republicans, we conservatives want to do, making those things look like and seem like common sense to independent voters.

 That's the key to success.

-Mark Davis in for Rush.
+Mark Davison for Rush.

 We can confirm it for you.

-Santa Claus is indeed coming to town in three count them three shopping days.
+Santa Claus is indeed coming to town in three, count them, three shopping days.

 Shopping, man, the phenomenon of shopping.

-Uh how's that working out for you?
+How's that working out for you?

-That's very generic talk show guy stuff, and I'm perhaps asking that rhetorically.
+That's very generic talk show guy stuff.

-And yes, listen, uh uh Black Friday was great.
+And yes, listen, Black Friday was great.

-Cyber Monday was a butt kicker, it worked out uh nice uh uh nicely.
+Cyber Monday was a butt kicker.

 Here are the possibilities.

-Either all of these Obama policies are after an excruciating delay, finally starting to take hold.
+Either all of these Obama policies are, after an excruciating delay, finally starting to take hold.

-America is realizing all along that the anointed one has been right.
+America is realizing all along that the Anointed One has been right.

-He's been right, the stimulus.
+He's been right.

-Oh, that's right.
+The stimulus, that's right.

 It was a good idea.

-Well, it was a good idea.
+Obamacare, well, it was a good idea.

-So I guess it's okay to loosen the purse strings a little bit and and maybe grow my business or maybe get off the couch and get a job and do all those cool things.
+So I guess it's okay to loosen the purse strings a little bit and maybe grow my business or maybe get off the couch and get a job and do all those cool things.

-Right, there's possibility number one.
+All right, there's possibility number one.

-I kind of like possibility number two, that some people are participating or or are living by something Russia's mentioned, it's it's probably from some motivational book somewhere, uh along the lines of if there is a recession, simply refuse to participate.
+I kind of like possibility number two, that some people are participating or are living by something Rush has mentioned.

-Through the sweat of your own brow and and through commitment to your own excellence, carve out for yourself some level of success in the toughest of times.
+Through the sweat of your own brow and through commitment to your own excellence, carve out for yourself some level of success in the toughest of times.

-Whatever I gotta do, I gotta do.
+Whatever I got to do, I got to do.

-My family's gotta eat.
+My family's got to eat.

-I'm not gonna do it.
+I'm not going to do it.

-So there are people doing that, and then here's another phenomenon that comes into the alternative explanation of why the economy might be doing a little better.
+And then here's another phenomenon that comes into the alternative explanation of why the economy might be doing a little better.

 And this is one Republicans ought to pay some attention to because we may need it come the summer and the early fall.